-Dr Weaver works at Grove Surgery in Somerset CCG.
-He has been a GP for one year and uses the Consultant Connect App to speak to Consultants at Royal United Hospitals Bath NHS Foundation Trust, Taunton and Somerset NHS Foundation Trust and Yeovil District Hospital NHS Foundation Trust.
+Dr Weaver works at Grove Surgery in NHS Somerset CCG.
+He has been a GP for one year and uses the Consultant Connect App to speak to Consultants at Royal United Hospitals Bath NHS Foundation Trust, Somerset NHS Foundation Trust and Yeovil District Hospital NHS Foundation Trust.

 Before using the Consultant Connect App, Dr Weaver says that he would get specialist advice using the telephone “often waiting on hold” or would “just refer.”